antonkan/Imaging-Scripts/README.md

 # Imaging-Scripts
-Various scripts for processing microscopy images
+Various scripts for processing and analyzing microscopy images